MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/overview.md

 [!INCLUDE[cc-applies-to-psa-apps-all](../includes/cc-applies-to-psa-apps-all.md)]

-The Project Service application helps project-based organizations manage and deliver services from sales through invoicing.
+The Project Service application helps project-based organizations track, manage, and deliver services from sales through invoicing.
 The app enables you to:

 - Plan projects, and create estimates and work schedules
 - Estimate and track project cost and revenue